 CWC has produced hundreds of thousands of military watches over the last 50 years for British service personnel in peace time and conflict.
 Our timepieces have been worn by all branches of HM Forces.

 CWC watches are manufactured to military specifications, which includes fixed strap bars, and this feature continues throughout our whole range.
 We also make upgrades or enhancements to improve performance; our G10 GS Sapphire is up-rated to 200m waterproof and features a sapphire glass and eight year lithium battery module.

 Many early watches still survive today, having seen military service, a true testament to their durability.
 Some CWC watches are now becoming very rare and collectable, fetching many thousands at auction.

 We are extremely proud of our heritage and products, which not only give great service, but also great pleasure to own.

-All CWC watches come with a three year warranty on all new watches.
+All CWC watches come with a three year warranty when purchased new.

 Cabot Company Ltd, 422 Mile End Road, London, E1 4PE

 Telephone 02077 900 900 (for retail sales) | Telephone 02077 911 011 (for contract sales)

 Registered address Handel House, 95 High Street, Edgware HA8 7DB. (accounts only)

 Enter your name (optional) and email address to subscribe to our newsletter.